OlympusDAO/olympus-frontend/README.md

 To run the tests:

-- In a terminal, run the testnet node and frontend, using `yarn test:e2e-stack`
+- In a terminal, run the testnet node and frontend, using `yarn test:e2e-stack`.
+This will build/pull Docker images as necessary and launch the entire stack, without the need for configuration.
 - In another terminal, run the tests, using `yarn test:e2e`

 **Rinkeby faucet for WETH:**